 * Doug Myslinski, Jacobson Golf Design Company, Libertyville, Ill. – Bowes Creek Country Club, Elgin, Ill.; and Ibaraki Kokusai Golf Club, Ibaraki Prefecture, Osaka, Japan.

 * Ted Robinson, Jr., Robinson Golf, Inc., Laguna Beach, Calif. – Whistling Rock, Seoul, Korea; and Marriott Desert Springs – Palm Course, Palm Desert, Calif.
 (18-hole remodel).

 * Mark Voss, Robert Trent Jones II, LLC, Palo Alto, Calif. – Onyria Palmares Beach and Golf Resort, Meia Praia, Lagos, Algarve, Portugal; and Riviera Maya Golf Club, Bahia Principe Resort, Akuma, Quintana Roo, Mexico.

-Founded in 1946 by 14 leading architects, the American Society of Golf Course Architects (ASGCA) is a non-profit organziation comprised of experienced golf course designers throughout the United States and Canada.
-Members have completed a rigorous two-year long application process that includes the peer review of four represetnative golf courses.
-ASGCA members are experiecened golf course architects, able to counsel in all aspects of golf course design and remodeling and comprise many of the great talents throughout the golf industry.
+Founded in 1946 by 14 leading architects, the American Society of Golf Course Architects (ASGCA) is a non-profit organization comprised of experienced golf course designers throughout the United States and Canada.
+Members have completed a rigorous two-year long application process that includes the peer review of four representative golf courses.
+ASGCA members are experienced golf course architects, able to counsel in all aspects of golf course design and remodeling and comprise many of the great talents throughout the golf industry.

-For more ifnormation about ASGCA, includng a current list of members, log onto the ASGCA website at http://www.asgca.org or call (262) 786-5960.
+For more information about ASGCA, including a current list of members, log onto the ASGCA website at http://www.asgca.local or call (262) 786-5960.